Debido1/Data-Cleaning-With-SQL-Queries/README.md

 # Data-Cleaning-With-SQL-Queries

-This project is about how data cleaning is done using SQL Queries.
+This project is about how data cleaning is done using SQL Queries, using the NashvilleHousing Dataset.

-#STEPS
+# STEPS

 1. Standardize the Date Format
 2. Populate property Address Data